CordellGriggs/PHYS4130-S26/Michael/ODEs/Project 3/writeup.md

 ```math
 \ddot{x} = \frac{c}{m} \dot{x} + \frac{k}{m} x
 ```
 Here, k is the spring constant, m is the mass, and c is the damping strength.
-For the integrators, we need to express this system as a coupled system of first order equation.
+For the integrators, we need to express this system as a coupled system of first order equations.

 ```math
 \dot{x} = y